Software Setup

 _images/rpi_imager_001.png _images/rpi_imager_002.png

-• If you’d like to set up your network so the PiFinder can connect to it, click the gear icon at the lower left and fill in:
+• To let the PiFinder connect to your network, click the gear icon at the lower left and fill in:

-• Wireless LAN Country: Where you live to configure wifi in accordance with local laws
+• Wireless LAN Country: Where you live, so WiFi follows local regulations

 _images/rpi_imager_003.png _images/rpi_imager_004.png